Fast Approximation Algorithms for Euclidean Minimum Weight Perfect Matching: The Node Reduction Algorithm

-We will define the coordinates for all points in $V''$ by calling \PP$(0, V, r)$.
-The algorithm \PP~(Algorithm~\ref{alg:placepoints}) gets as input an integer $a$, a point set $S$ and an index $i$.
-It recursively places all points in $S$ according to the connected components in the graph $G_i$ starting at $x$-value $a$.
-All points in $S$ that belong to the same connected component of $G_i$ are placed recursively by \PP\ such that neighboring points in two consecutive connected components have distance $i+2$.
-The points in a connected component of $G_0$ are placed such that neighboring points within this component have distance one.
-The distance to a point in the next connected component of $G_0$ is two.
-This way we get a placement of all points in $V''$ on a horizontal line.
-As a tie breaking function for the nearest neighbour graph, we use an ordering of the vertices on the line from left to right.
-A minimum spanning tree on $V''$ is simply obtained by taking all edges between neighboring points on the line.
-As a tie breaking function $f$ needed in line~\ref{line:function-f} of the algorithm \EFT\ we use the ordering of the edges of the minimum spanning tree from left to right.
-Then, the \NRA\ applied to $V''$ will have exactly the same connected components in each $G_i''$ as the graph $G_i$.
+We get all the coordinates of the rearranged points by the call \PP$(0, V, r)$.
+As a tie breaking function for the nearest neighbor graph, we use an ordering of the vertices on the line from left to right.
+A minimum spanning tree on the rearranged point set is simply obtained by taking all edges between neighboring points on the line.
+As a tie breaking function $f$ for edges of equal length, needed in line~\ref{line:function-f} of the algorithm \EFT, we use the ordering of the edges of the minimum spanning tree from left to right.
+Then, the \NRA\ applied to the rearranged point set will have exactly the same vertices in each connected component of $G_i$ as for the original point set.
+Figure~\ref{fig:well-structured-set} shows a possible rearrangement obtained by the above procedure for the set of 22 points shown in the figure.